Radford Semele Community Hall

 The Community Hall has a “Premises Licence” from Warwick District Council which defines what types of activity are permitted in the Hall.
 If your activity requires any additional type of Licence, it is your responsibility to obtain it.

 a.
-Entertainment Licence: We are licensed for the purpose of public entertainment (Daily, 10am to 11pm ) The Main Hall capacity is currently limited to 30 people (Previously 120).
+Entertainment Licence: We are licensed for the purpose of public entertainment (Daily, 10am to 11pm ) The Main Hall capacity is limited to 120 people.
 If your event requires this type of licence, please speak to the Booking Officer.

 c.
 Serving Alcohol: It is permitted to supply, alcohol at no charge, to those attending your event for consumption on the premises, this must be stated on the Booking Form as restrictions apply